Player Events & Interactions

 world.afterEvents.playerDie.subscribe((event) => {

-const player = event.deadPlayer;
+const player = event.deadPlayer; // The player who died

 player.sendMessage("§cYou died!");